iarsystems/crun-evaluation-guide/README.md

 10. Terminate the debugging session (<kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>D</kbd>).

-11. In the project's __Runtime checking__ options, disable the following
+11. When creating applications, there are situations where relying on the wrapping around property of overflown unsigned integers is efficient.
+In such cases, specific C-RUN checks can be simply deselected.
+In the project's __Runtime checking__ options, disable the following
 >__Insert checks for__
 >- [x] Integer overflow
 >   - [ ] Including unsigned